uncia-dev/ComplexHTML-XBlock/README.md

 ![Image](https://raw.githubusercontent.com/uw-ray/ComplexHTML-XBlock/master/docs/chx_09.jpg)

-* A note on the recorded interaction: it is recorded in a student-specific field called grabbed_data, with the pattern below.
+* A note on the recorded interaction: element clicks will be placed in a student-specific field called grabbed_data, with the following pattern:

+    `(time, [id, recorded_action])`

 In the back end, messages will also be displayed for every interaction.

-    `(time, [id, recorded_action])`

 ![Image](https://raw.githubusercontent.com/uw-ray/ComplexHTML-XBlock/master/docs/chx_15.jpg)